 Regular Communication

 Great partnerships are cemented through consistent and effective communication, as well as the sharing of vital information.
-This includes internal and external sharing between partners as well the measurement of results and their communication.
-Good communication will help you resolve conflicts before they occur, and when they do, it will help you resolve the issues at hand and make decisions towards changing processes, so that those scenarios don’t occur again.
+This includes internal and external sharing between partners as well as the measurement of results and their communication.
+Good communication will help you resolve conflicts before they occur, and when they do, it will help you resolve the issues at hand and make decisions towards changing processes so that those scenarios don’t occur again.

 Sharing Risks and Rewards

 This is a business partnership, so your 3PL should function as an extension of your own business.
-It may be necessary to share joint premises with your 3PL in order to foster better communication and to aid joint planning.
+It may be necessary to share joint premises with your 3PL to foster better communication and aid joint planning.
 Gain-sharing agreements are another way to show your business’s commitment to partnership by sharing risks and rewards in a 50-50 split.